Western Painted Turtle

 Photo – Warren Cronan

-In 2023, we also launched our Western Painted Turtle Ambassador program at Buttertubs, where teams of community volunteers (Ambassadors!) would walk the marsh during the peak nesting time (early evening) from May to July.
-Ambassadors would observe and record WPT nesting activity and protect nests from predators with caging.
-Ambassadors recorded 31 nesting activity observations and protected 24 nests!
-Because of this dedicated effort we now better understand where nesting activity takes place (primarily on the dike trail and outside the marsh in the affordable housing complex on Buttertubs Drive).
+Western Painted Turtle Ambassadors conduct nesting surveys by walking the marsh during the peak nesting time (early evening) from May to July, recording WPT nesting activity and protecting nests from predators with caging.
+In 2023 Ambassadors recorded 31 nesting activity observations and protected 24 nests.
+In 2024 Ambassadors recorded 28 nesting activity observations and protected 14 nests.
+Because of this dedicated effort we now better understand where nesting activity takes place (primarily on the dike trail and outside the marsh in the courtyards of the housing complex on Buttertubs Drive).
 We also discovered how vulnerable our native turtles are to nest predation: unprotected (or poorly protected) nests were predated within hours of being laid!
-Thanks to the nest protection efforts we counted at least 6 nests that successfully produced WPT hatchlings – Hooray!
+Thanks to the nest protection efforts we counted at least 6 nests that successfully produced WPT hatchlings in 2024 – Hooray!